CYB3R-JUNKI3/Remnant-2-VR/README.md

 :question: _Some cut-scenes have no subtitles_

-:bulb: The UI has been removed to remove black bars from cut-scenes, this means that the subtitles for those parts are also invisible
+:bulb: The UI has been removed to remove black bars from cut-scenes, so subtitles for those parts are also invisible

 ---